jenny-df/Stagelights/README.md

 # Stagelights

-6.1040 Social Media Personal Project
+6.104 Social Media Personal Project.
+Stagelights is a professional platform for performing artists.

 ## Getting Started